-What are the Signs of a Roach Bite
+What are the Signs of a Roach Bite?

 Ways to Reduce the Pain of Roach Bites

-To reduce the pain of bug bites and prevent infection, clean the bite with warm water and soap first.
+To treat and reduce the pain of bug bites and prevent infection, clean the bite with warm water and soap first.
 After cleaning the area, start maintenance of the symptoms.
 To decrease the amount of swelling, apply an ice pack to the affected area.

 You can also put some hydrocortisone cream or aloe vera gel on the area.
 In rare cases, anaphylaxis or other serious allergic reaction occurs; in this case, seek medical attention immediately.

-Home Remedies for Relief of Cockroach bites
+Home Remedies for Relief of Cockroach Bites

 You can find several home remedies for cockroach bites in your kitchen pantry.
 Here is a list of some helpful items: